ubunturbo/srta-ai-accountability/README.md

 # SRTA: AI Explanation Evaluation Framework

-⚠️ **Research Implementation** - A research framework for systematic evaluation of AI explanations, combining quality assessment with responsibility tracking.
+⚠️ **Proof-of-Concept Architecture** - A research framework for systematic evaluation of AI explanations, combining quality assessment with responsibility tracking.

+## Contribution Type

+This repository presents a novel architectural approach to AI explanation accountability, demonstrating how responsibility tracking can be integrated with quality assessment.
+The implementation serves as a proof-of-concept for the theoretical framework rather than a validated production system.

+## Architectural Innovation

+- Integration of stakeholder attribution with explanation evaluation
+- Multi-layer principle tracking (Authority, Interface, Integration modules)
+- Structured accountability assessment alongside traditional quality metrics
+- Proof-of-concept implementation demonstrating architectural feasibility

+## Research Positioning

+This work contributes to the theoretical understanding of responsibility-aware AI systems rather than claiming empirical validation.
+The focus is on architectural patterns and implementation feasibility, providing a foundation for future validation studies by researchers with appropriate resources.

 ## What SRTA Does